adg30/arch-pc-build/README.md

 * The Dominator Titanium line is also known for reliability and stable XMP tuning, ensuring consistent performance (and also why we chose it over the others).

 ### GPU (GEFORCE RTX 5080 ASUS PRIME OC):
 * The build's centerpiece, the RTX 5080, provides no-compromise 4K gaming with NVIDIA's latest Blackwell architecture and 16GB of fast GDDR7 VRAM.
 We chose the 5080 over the 5090, since while the latter is faster, it costs nearly double for only marginal gains in extreme gaming contexts.
-This aligns with the project's “extreme entry-level” scope and keeps the build within budget.
+This aligns with the project's "extreme entry-level" scope and keeps the build within budget.
 * The ASUS PRIME OC edition provides a high-end triple-fan cooling design that maintains lower noise and temperatures, ensuring stability during long gaming sessions.

 ### Storage 1 (WD BLACK SN850X 4TB):